-- The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) - What the DSL knows about the images or videos suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the imagery is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of the imagery (for example, the young person is presenting as suicidal or self-harming)
+- The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example, due to SEN) - What the DSL knows about the images or video suggests the content depicts sexual acts which are unusual for the young person's developmental stage, or are violent - The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)

-If none of the above apply then the DSL, in consultation with the SMT and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
+If none of the above apply then the DSL, in consultation with the SLT and other members of staff as appropriate, may decide to respond to the incident without involving the police or children's social care.
 The decision will be made and recorded in line with the procedures set out in this policy.